jm-avila/node-martian-robots/README.md

 - RFRFRFRF

-One Robot was two lines, the first line is the position (x, y, 0) and seconde line are the instructions a robot will follow.
+One Robot was two lines, the first line is the position (x, y, o) and second line are the instructions a robot will follow.

 ### Input snippets